viktormiok/snRNAseq_RiboTagRNAseq-oxytocin/README.md

  - We keep genes that are present in at least 1% of the population with at least 250 reads across nuclei
  - Nuclei with more than 7,000 are removed as well as nuclei with library sizes outside the range of 10,000-300,000
 2. Normalisation
- - ERCC size factor is calculated as the sum of ERCC reads per nucleus divided by the mean ERCC reads across all nuclei
+ - The ERCC size factor is calculated as the sum of ERCC reads per nucleus divided by the mean ERCC reads across all nuclei
  - Per gene, the reads are divided by the length of the gene in kb
  - The library size normalization factor is defined as the sum of gene length-normalized counts divided by 10,000 times the ERCC size factor
  - Per nucleus, the reads are divided by the library size normalization factor